jingma-git/SGI_STL/EffectiveC++/ReadMe.md

 ### Item 45.
 Use member function templates to accept "all compatible types"

+1. Use member function template to generate functions that accept all ***compatible*** types.
+2. If you declare member templates for generalized copy construction or generalized assignment, you still need to declare the normal copy constructor and copy assignment operator, too.

 ### Item 46.
-Define non-member functions inside templates when type conversions are desired ?
+Define non-member functions inside templates when type conversions are desired (item 25)

+1. When writing a class template that offers functions related to the template that support implicit type conversions on all parameters, define those functions as friends inside the class template.

 ### Item 47.
 Use traits classes for information about types